Everything You Need to Know About How to Order Food in Spain

 Patatas Bravas: ‘Fierce Potatoes’

-There are lots of potato dishes in Spain and the label usually gives the game away (patatas alioli, for example) but the most popular is undoubtedly patatas bravas.
+How to order food in Spain: never ask for ‘fries’.
+You want to ask for patatas fritas.
+In fact, there are lots of potato dishes in Spain and the label usually gives the game away (patatas alioli, for example), but the most popular is undoubtedly patatas bravas.
 Called ‘fierce’ because of the spicy mustard, tomato and Tabasco sauce, this is one of the county’s classic dishes.

 Egg and Potato © PhotosTime/iStock